Iodine: Isotopes

 The other iodine radioisotopes have much shorter half-lives, less than 60 days.
 Some of them have medical applications involving the thyroid gland, where the iodine that enters the body is stored and concentrated.
 Iodine-123 (half-life 13.223 hours) and decays by electron capture to tellurium-123, emitting gamma radiation; it is used in nuclear medicine imaging, including single photon emission computed tomography (SPECT) and X-ray computed tomography (X-Ray CT) scans.
 Iodine-125 (half-life 59.392 days) is similar, decaying by electron capture to tellurium-125 and emitting low-energy gamma radiation; the second-longest-lived iodine radioisotope, it has uses in biological assays, nuclear medicine imaging and in radiation therapy as brachytherapy to treat a number of conditions, including prostate cancer, uveal melanomas, and brain tumours.
 Finally, iodine-131 (half-life 8.0249 days) beta-decays to xenon-131 and also emits gamma radiation.
-It is also be used for medicinal purposes in radiation therapy to the thyroid, when tissue destruction is desired after iodine uptake by the tissue.
+It is also used for medicinal purposes in radiation therapy to the thyroid, when tissue destruction is desired after iodine uptake by the tissue.

 Iodine-131 is a common fission product and thus is present in high levels in radioactive fallout.
 It may then be absorbed through contaminated food, and will also accumulate in the thyroid and damage it through its radiation.
 The primary risk from exposure to high levels of iodine-131 is the chance occurrence of radiogenic thyroid cancer in later life.
 Other risks include the possibility of non-cancerous growths and thyroiditis.
 Protection against the negative effects of iodine-131 upon a release is effected by saturating the thyroid gland with stable iodine-127 in the form of potassium iodide tablets, taken daily for optimal prophylaxis.